andersonbcdefg/gptemail/README.md

 <a href='https://ko-fi.com/E1E31ZYSW' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 ## Updates
 * **2022-12-22**: Added support for Google Chrome.
 Not in the Chrome store yet, so you have to install it manually.
 Instructions below—it's not that hard, I promise!
 With this update, it should also be compatible with other browsers (Edge, Brave, etc.) that support WebExtensions, but I haven't tested them, so your mileage may vary!
 Also added support for e-mail clients other than Gmail.
+And added a cute little icon. :)
 * **2022-12-19**: Added support for Cohere, using the `command-xlarge-11082022` model.
 As with OpenAI, you have to make an account and create an API key.
 Unlike OpenAI, Cohere is free to use (with a limit of 100 API calls per minute).
 Cohere is also noticeably slower, and I find that the generations are of slightly lower quality (it might respond to one part of the email, but ignore something else important).
 However, Cohere states that its "command" models are rapidly improving, so I'm excited to see if it gets better.

 ## Installation: Firefox